Working While on Social Security

 You can collect Social Security benefits and work at the same time, but your benefits may be reduced if you haven’t reached your full retirement age yet.

 Once you hit full retirement age, there is no limit on how much you can earn while working on Social Security.
+Plus, it increases your future benefits for when you to choose to receive them.

 Your full retirement age depends on the year you were born.